-Lee Strobel is a highly acclaimed author, professor, Yale Law School Alumni and fellow follower of Jesus Christ.
+Lee Strobel’s testimony comes from a highly acclaimed author, professor, Yale Law School Alumni and follower of Jesus Christ.
 His faith-journey is also the plot line of a new movie based around his best selling novel The Case for Christ.

 The 65-year-old has been chasing after Jesus for years, but unlike many before him, he found his faith by using science and facts to actually disprove the belief that Jesus rose from the dead.

 Strobel was the legal editor of the Chicago Tribune, and he was widely known for his skepticism, saying, “I needed evidence before I’d believe anything.”

 After his agnostic wife, Leslie, explored her beliefs through a period of spiritual investigation, she told Strobel that she’d decided to become a follower of Jesus Christ.

 “I thought, ‘You know, this is the worst possible news I could get,’” he explains.”
 I thought she was going to turn into some sexually repressed prude who was going to spend all her time serving the poor in skid row somewhere.
 I thought this was the end of our marriage.”